 - Clearly articulated goals and timeline for the project

-- Usefulness to the participant and/or the conservation profession
+- Usefulness of project to the applicant and/or the conservation field.

-- Effective plan for dissemination of the project results (whether project is successful or not)
+- Plan to disseminate outcomes of project (whether project is successful or not).

 The online form will take you through the four sections of the application: